Menu

 Low thyroid hormones Free T4 and Free T3, and high thyroid antibody levels can also contribute to skin complaints, including acne, eczema and itchy skin.

 If your doctor will not check all of these then it is worth knowing that you can order thyroid tests yourself from online laboratories.
-(You can see a UK lab here and a worldwide lab here.)
+(You can see a UK lab here and a US lab here.)

 Once you have your results, checking to ensure they are optimal and not just ‘in range’ in crucial.